yolesoft/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the absolute path name of the current working directory
+"Pwd"-This script prints the absolute path name of the current working directory "ls"- List files in currentworking directory
+"cd ~"- Changes directory to users home directory